§ 3572 Definitions.

-(c) Eligibility for coverage. — A health benefit plan may condition coverage of services provided in the diagnosis and treatment of a serious mental illness and drug and alcohol dependency on the further requirements that the service or services:
+(c) Eligibility for coverage. — Subject to the limitations set forth in subsection (d) of this section, a health benefit plan may condition coverage of services provided in the diagnosis and treatment of a serious mental illness and drug and alcohol dependency on the further requirements that the service or services:

 (2) Must be medically necessary; and

 (3) Must be covered services subject to any administrative requirements of the health benefit plan.

 A health benefit plan may further condition coverage of services provided in the diagnosis and treatment of a serious mental illness and drug and alcohol dependency in the same manner and to the same extent as coverage for all other illnesses and diseases is conditioned.
 Such conditions may include, by way of example and not by way of limitation, precertification and referral requirements.